dmwm/dbs2go/docs/apis.md

 ### DBS APIs
-Here we list all available client RESTful APIs for DBS server:
+Here we list all available DBS server APIs.
+Please note, the DBS servers work with either [JSON](https://www.json.org/json-en.html) or [ndJSON](http://ndjson.org/).
+The latter data-format is more suitable for data-streaming (as it does not require open/close list brackets and commas across JSON records).

 #### GET APIs
 DBS GET APIS provide infomration about DBS entities.